-Gary Burge (Ph.D., King’s College, Aberdeen University, Scotland) is the Visiting Professor of New Testament at Calvin Theological Seminary, having joined the faculty in the fall of 2017 after completing 25 years as professor of New Testament at Wheaton College and Graduate School.
-He is also the author of the John volume in the NIV Application Commentary series.
+Gary M. Burge is the author of the John volume in the NIV Application Commentary series.
+Dr. Burge (Ph.D., King’s College, Aberdeen University, Scotland) is the Visiting Professor of New Testament at Calvin Theological Seminary, having joined the faculty in the fall of 2017 after completing 25 years as professor of New Testament at Wheaton College and Graduate School.

 Dr. Burge interests center on the gospels (particularly the Gospel of John), the historical Jesus, and the contextual and cultural background of the first century Judea as a framework for interpretation.
 He has also taught graduate seminars on the integration of psychology and theology as well as the integration of theology and the politics of the Middle East.